iliakalygin/DynamicInventorySizeMod/README.md

 ## Compatibility

 This mod should be compatible with most other mods.
-If you encounter any issues, please let me know in the discussion section.
+If you encounter any issues, please let me know.